Turn Sleep Paralysis and False Awakenings into a Lucid Dream

-Sleep paralysis and false awakenings both are two different types of dreams only, but our mind is more alert than usual sleeps when it happens, in a way you can say that you are half awake during that time.
+Sleep paralysis and false awakenings both are two different types of dreams only, but our mind is more alert when it happens, in a way you can say that you are half awake during that time.

 Since these two occur in REM (rapid eye moment) phase of sleep cycle, they are not very different from lucid dreams and normal dreams.
 So, by practicing a few methods during such dream situations you can successfully enter into a conscious dream which you can control.

 Inducing a Lucid Dream Using Sleep Paralysis

 Sleep paralysis is often horrifying for the beginners, whereas some of those who have experienced it multiple times also don’t want it to happen again because it feels very real.

 So, before we learn to induce a lucid dream, let us discuss a few things that will help you to deal with sleep paralysis, as it is more important:-

 Do not try to forcefully move your body or escape the situation, always remember that the harder you resist the worse it gets.

 Once you have stopped trying to wake up, do something to relax yourself.
 If you feel any scary presence near you, then try not to escape the fear instead face it by affirming to yourself that this is just a dream.